-This website reports analysis of trade policy in the Asia-Pacific region.
-It includes studies of the Comprehensive Progressive Trans-Pacific Partnership (CPTPP), its predecessor the TPP, the Regional Comprehensive Economic Partnership (RCEP), and the Free Trade Area of the Asia Pacific (FTAAP).
-We are a team of academic researchers (Peter A. Petri, Michael G. Plummer and Fan Zhai) and our views do not necessarily reflect those of institutions with which we are affiliated.
+This website reports analysis and modeling results on trade policy options in the Asia-Pacific region.
+Our research team includes Peter A. Petri, Michael G. Plummer and Fan Zhai and occasionally other co-authors.
+We report results and analysis in our capacities as independent researchers; our views do not necessarily reflect those of the institutions with which we are affiliated.

 Suggestions for this website are appreciated!